RyanZotti/Self-Driving-Car/README.md

 ## Model Training

-Training on the GPU is so much faster than training on the CPU that I now only train on the GPU.
-I have a Mac, so I rely on AWS to do my GPU training.
-Check out [this link](https://github.com/RyanZotti/Self-Driving-Car/blob/master/AWS_P_Series_GPU_Setup.md ) for details on GPU training.
-I get about a 14x speedup when running on the GPU vs CPU.
+Training on the GPU is so much faster than training on the CPU that I now ***only*** train on the GPU except when debugging.
+I get about a 14x speedup when running on one of AWS's Tesla K80 GPUs (p2.xlarge) compared to my Mac's CPU.
+Mac's don't have a Tensorflow-supported built-in GPU, so I rely on AWS to do my GPU training.
+Check out [this link](https://github.com/RyanZotti/Self-Driving-Car/blob/master/AWS_P_Series_GPU_Setup.md ) for details on GPU training (how to build your own AWS GPU AMI, etc).
+As of now, Amazon Web Services, Google Compute Engine, and Microsoft Azure all provide the same Nvidia K80 GPU.
+AWS charges $0.90 per hour, and Google charges $0.70 per hour.
+Microsoft doesn't make it easy to compare to AWS, so I have no idea what they charge.
+Ultimately I plan to try all three services and go with the cheapest.

+I've written scripts for training many different types of models.
+To avoid confusion I've standardized the command-line interface inputs across all scripts by leveraging the same `Trainer` class in `Trainer.py`.
+All scripts automatically sync/archive data with AWS's S3.
+This means that the model will always train on the latest batch of training data.
+It also means that you need to be prepared to download ***ALL*** of the training data, which as of now is about 50 GB.
+Make sure your laptop or GPU has enough space before attempting.

+Each script syncs with S3 before training so that it's possible to train multiple models in parallel without the backups overwriting each other.
+The `Trainer` class writes backups to S3 after each epoch.

+Training a new model is simple.
+See the example below.
+The `nohup` and `&` tell the model to train in the background so that you can close your computer (assuming your code is running in the cloud and not locally).

+	S3_BUCKET=self-driving-car # Specify your own S3 bucket
+	SCRIPT=train_conv_net.py

+	# All scripts follow the same command-line interface
+	nohup python3 ${SCRIPT} --datapath /root/data \
+		--epochs 100 \
+		--s3_bucket ${SCRIPT} &

 Training still takes a long time (e.g., 10+ hours) even when training on a GPU.
 To make recovery from unexpected failures easier, I use Tensorflow's checkpoint feature to be able to start and stop my models.
-Model checkpointing also makes it possible to rely on AWS Spot Instances.
+These are included in the model backups sent to the cloud.
+Tensorflow model checkpointing also makes it possible to rely on AWS Spot Instances, which I haven't tried yet.

 I created a script called `resume_training.py` that is agnostic to the model whose training is being restarted.
+It reads in a Tensorflow checkpoint file that you specify and reonconstructs the model in memory before it resumes training.
 You can call it like this:

 	# Your paths will differ
 	DATA_PATH='/Users/ryanzotti/Documents/repos/Self_Driving_RC_Car/data'